SERAP and NGE Sue NBC Over Broadcasting Code Directive

-Socio-Economic Rights and Accountability Project (SERAP) and the Nigerian Guild of Editors (NGE) have filed a lawsuit against the National Broadcasting Commission (NBC) challenging a directive perceived as a threat to media freedom and freedom of expression.
-The suit argues that the NBC’s directive, citing breaches of the Broadcasting Code, is unconstitutional and unlawful.
+Socio-Economic Rights and Accountability Project (SERAP) and the Nigerian Guild of Editors (NGE) are challenging the National Broadcasting Commission (NBC) in court over a directive they claim restricts freedom of expression and journalistic practice.
+The suit argues that provisions in the Broadcasting Code are vague and unconstitutional.

 United States Latest News, United States Headlines